rkumar0206/spring_security/README.md

 #### STEP 1 : Adding dependency

 - Adding spring-security dependencies
 - **Note:** different versions of spring-security support on a particular dependency of spring framework.
-For example : Here, the spring security with version 5.5.1 is compatible with the 5.3.8 version of spring framwork.
+For example : Here, the spring security with version 5.5.1 is compatible with the 5.3.8 version of spring framework.

 ##### pom.xml